Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 * test set accuracy of : 0.935

 ## 6. Test a Model on New Images

-Here are six German traffic signs that I found on the web:
+I downloaded 6 german traffic signs from web which are included in the "German Traffic Signs" folder.
+As it is expected the images found on the web are not necessarily the same format and size that out model requires.
+Therefore, the images should be resized and normalized to be compatible with our trained model.
+Figure below shows these images after being resized using opencv and normalization.

 ![alt text][image11]

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of the prediction:
+Then the images are feed to the trained model (our model has never seen any of these image) Here are the results of the prediction obtained from the model:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|